Oregon-Software-Consulting-Group/MangementBackend/README.md

 ## Getting Started

 Run `npm start` to get the server started locally.
+Once that is running, you can access the backend at [http://localhost:5200](http://localhost:5200) locally in your browser.

 ## DevContainer